Actress Leah Remini leaves Church of Scientology

 The actress, 43, has spoken publicly in the past about being a member of the Church of Scientology, which was founded in 1954 by science fiction writer L. Ron Hubbard and has attracted several Hollywood stars including Tom Cruise and John Travolta.

-The organisation describes its practices as a religion and believes man is an immortal being whose experience extends beyond one lifetime.
+The organization describes its practices as a religion and believes man is an immortal being whose experience extends beyond one lifetime.

 But some observers - including media mogul Rupert Murdoch - liken it to a cult.
 Critics think the group coerces followers to think like they do, and they accuse Scientologists of harassing people who seek to quit.